 The best part?
 No fancy budget was required—it was produced on-site by us.

 Here's another short but does-the-job-well video.
 This time, for a homeware brand called Vivense.

 The video does a great job of showcasing the brand’s products without feeling too overwhelming.
 At just 15 seconds long, it was optimised for mobile, and used for an Instagram Reel.

 If there's anything to take away from this post, let it be this: Video marketing works wonders for eCommerce brands.
 But only if it's a part of a strategy.

 Not confident you can build one that'll yield results?
 That's what we're here for.
 At The Social Shepherd, we help businesses develop video campaigns that convert.

 We'll walk you through your goals, identify your target audience, and how to reach them best.
 Our experts consist of videographers, editors, and social media marketers.
 We can even connect your campaign with influencers to increase your reach.

 Ready to get the ball rolling with your video marketing campaigns?
-Book a free strategy call today.
+Get in touch with us today.

 Video marketing is a strategy businesses use to attract target audiences using video content.
 With more people consuming online video, it's critical for brands to adopt it to gain a competitive edge.

 A video marketing strategy is a plan businesses use to build video campaigns that convert.
 This consists of choosing the best topics, video formats, and channels to reach prospects.
 It also involves distributing and measuring each video to determine success.